“Of course I do! Why wouldn’t I?” is the typical response you may hear from CEOs, managers, and entrepreneurs to a question like this.

 We’ve all heard of “digital transformation” and other terms related to it.
 A lot of successful CEOs and managers out there can’t seem to keep “business transformation” off their minds, and for good reason.
 What these CEOs and managers are really referring to is agility, and having an agile mindset.

 Embracing transformation or transformative thinking is about thinking on your feet and being constantly ready to change the focus or direction your company is headed whenever a new change or development occurs in the market.
-You can’t have a growth mindset if you can’t accept that your quarterly goals won’t always be the same, and neither will your business model.
+You can’t have an abundance mindset if you can’t accept that your quarterly goals won’t always be the same, and neither will your business model.

 And most of all, you’re in it to win it

-Professor of Psychology Carol Dweck mentioned many times both in her book Mindset: The New Psychology of Success and her article for HBR that a “pure” growth mindset doesn’t exist—we all have both, a fixed and growth mindset, whether we like it or not.
-What matters is that you’re always fighting in favor of the inner voice that encourages a growth mindset, even in the face of difficult situations and challenges.
+Professor of Psychology Carol Dweck mentioned many times both in her book Mindset: The New Psychology of Success and her article for HBR that a “pure” abundance mindset doesn’t exist—we all have both, a fixed and abundance mindset, whether we like it or not.
+What matters is that you’re always fighting in favor of the inner voice that encourages an abundance mindset, even in the face of difficult situations and challenges.